api3dao/slack-bots/README.md

    - This bot tracks and reports time-off requests within technical teams.
 It automates the process of notifying team members about upcoming time-offs and managing time-off records.

 2. **Unassigned Open Issues Bot** - Located in [`/unassigned-open-issues`](./unassigned-open-issues)

    - This bot is designed to monitor open issues across all repositories in a GitHub organization that have not been assigned to any project.
 It fetches and posts a daily report to a specified Slack channel, helping teams keep track of unassigned issues and ensuring they are not overlooked.

+3. **Technical Weekly Rotations Bot** - Located in [`/technical-weekly-rotations`](./technical-weekly-rotations)

+   - This bot automates the weekly selection of multisig signers from a predefined list, adjusting for any signers unavailable due to time-off identified by the technical-time-off bot.
+It posts the weekly rotation to the `#technical-weekly-rotations` Slack channel, ensuring operational continuity and transparency.

 ## Getting Started